rt-learn-ruby/railsguide32/README.md

 # Overview

 Example project based on rails guide 32.
+No longer supported at this time.

 ## Installation